rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

     /etc/logrotate.conf

-If you look inside that file you&rsquo;ll see the default parameters logrotate uses when it rotates logs.
+If you look inside that file you'll see the default parameters logrotate uses when it rotates logs.
 The file is nicely commented, so skim it to see how things are set up.
-We&rsquo;ll talk about several of the specific commands in that file shortly.
+We'll talk about several of the specific commands in that file shortly.

 Note that one line reads:

     include /etc/logrotate.d

-That&rsquo;s where we&rsquo;ll find most of the application-specific configuration files.
+That's where we'll find most of the application-specific configuration files.

 ### logrotate.d

-Take a look inside the directory where you&rsquo;ll store application-specific log settings:
+Take a look inside the directory where you'll store application-specific log settings:

     ls /etc/logrotate.d

-Depending on how much you&rsquo;ve installed on your server there may be no files in this directory, or there may be several.
+Depending on how much you've installed on your server there may be no files in this directory, or there may be several.
 In general, applications that are installed through your package manager will also create a config file in /etc/logrotate.d.

 Most likely you will at least see a config file for your syslog service, which logrotate will read when it goes to rotate the system logs.
-If you look inside you&rsquo;ll see an entry for various system logs along with some commands similar to what you saw in logrotate.conf.
+If you look inside you'll see an entry for various system logs along with some commands similar to what you saw in logrotate.conf.

-**NOTE:** You won&rsquo;t actually see an entry for a syslog service on versions of Ubuntu older than Karmic Koala (9.10).
+**NOTE:** You won't actually see an entry for a syslog service on versions of Ubuntu older than Karmic Koala (9.10).
 Prior to that release the system logs were rotated by a "savelog" command run from the "/etc/cron.daily/sysklogd" script.

 #### Inside an application file

-As an example, let&rsquo;s take a look at the contents of a logrotate config file that might be put in place when you install apache on a Fedora
+As an example, let's take a look at the contents of a logrotate config file that might be put in place when you install apache on a Fedora
 system: